alerta/alerta-docs/_build/html/_sources/conventions.txt

 Once a set of naming conventions are agreed, they can be enforced by using a simple :ref:`pre-receive <prereceive>` plugin.

-A full working example called `reject`_ can be found in the plug-ins directory of the project code repository and is installed by default.
+A full working example called `reject`_ can be found in the plugins directory of the project code repository and is installed by default.
 The server configuration settings :envvar:`ORIGIN_BLACKLIST` and :envvar:`ALLOWED_ENVIRONMENTS` can be used to tailor it for your